China's economic slowdown woes dent benchmark iron ore futures

-BEIJING, May 26 (Reuters) - Chinese iron ore futures fell more than 4% on Thursday as downstream demand remained muted, while investors fretted over cues that the world's second-largest economy is contracting in the second quarter amid the COVID-fuelled chaos.
+BEIJING, May 26 (Reuters) - Chinese iron ore futures touched a one-week low on Thursday as downstream demand remained muted, while investors fretted over cues that the world's second-largest economy is contracting in the second quarter amid COVID-fuelled chaos.

 China is facing bigger economic difficulties than in 2020, with some indicators started to weaken sharply since March, Premier Li Keqiang said at a national meeting on Wednesday, adding that the country should strive to achieve reasonable growth in the second quarter.